-During the year the Company has installed indigenous medical technology to the tune of7 million.
 The benefit accrued due to this is primarily cost reduction from importsubstitution considering the impact of exchange rate fluctuation and revision of customsduty tariffs.
-The performance and quality of this equipment have been found to be quitesatisfactory
+The performance and quality of these equipments have been found to be quitesatisfactory.

-Apart from above various other small equipment imported and are installed at variousunits of Shalby.
+Apart from above various other small equipment imported from overseashave been installed at various units of Shalby.

 (C) Foreign exchange earnings and expenditure: